 Megabus is known for $1 bus fares throughout Europe, but the company has expanded into the United States market and even here in the South.
-I recently took a bus from Atlanta to New Orleans for less than $30 USD.
-I highly recommend using Megabus as an option for traveling around the South, especially as an alternative to driving or flying.
+Comfortable buses have WiFi and big windows.
+We highly recommend using Megabus as an option for traveling around the South, especially as an alternative to driving or flying.

 Where Does Megabus Go?

-Megabus has done a great job of expanding into the south, with hubs in major cities like Atlanta, Charlotte and New Orleans.
-You can go throughout the region very easily.
-See the map below for all stops.
+Megabus has done a great job of expanding into the south, with hubs in major cities like Atlanta, Charlotte, and New Orleans.
+You can go to the region very easily.
+We’ve linked to our destination guides for things to do in each of the relevant stops.

 District of Columbia